Research

 Hypothesis Testing with Genetic Variants in Longitudinal and Time-to-Event Data

 This work investigates joint models for genetic association involving longitudinal biomarkers and time-to-event outcomes.
 We develop and validate a closed-form sample size formula for assessing the overall effects of single-nucleotide polymorphisms.
 To improve robustness against model misspecification due to nonlinear trajectories in the longitudinal traits, we incorporate spline functions to capture subject-specific nonlinear evolutions.
-This study is motivated by and applied to data from the Diabetes Control and Complications Trial (DCCT).

 Hypothesis Testing with Genetic Variants in Longitudinal and Time-to-Event Data